dpla-attic/automation/README.md

 * [Ansible](http://www.ansible.com/) (Python package.
 Install with `pip install ansible`.
 [Installation instructions](http://docs.ansible.com/intro_installation.html))

 ### Steps
+* Clone this project with Git or download the latest [zipfile](https://github.com/dpla/automation/archive/master.zip) and open it.
+If you download the zipfile you won't be able to update it as easily when we issue updates.
 * Copy the following files to their "live" equivalents (removing ".dist") and edit them with values specific to your installation.
-  * ansible/group_vars/all.dist
+  * `ansible/group_vars/all.dist`
     * Note that user shell accounts are configured in `ansible/group_vars/all`, and that they require SSH public keys in their ssh_authorized_keys fields.
       The `adminusers` variable is for administrative users who will run ansible-playbook.
+  * `ansible/vars/development.yml.dist`
-  * ansible/vars/development.yml.dist
+  * `ansible/roles/api/vars/development.yml.dist`
+    * Optional, if you want to use a local source directory for the API app (see `Vagrantfile`).
-  * ansible/roles/api/vars/development.yml.dist
+  * `ansible/roles/frontend/vars/development.yml.dist`
     * Optional.
-If you want to use a local source directory for the API app (see Vagrantfile)
-  * ansible/roles/frontend/vars/development.yml.dist
-    * Optional.
 For the frontend app, as above.
-See Vagrantfile.
+See `Vagrantfile`.
-* Optionally, copy and update the rest of the ansible/roles/*/development.yml.dist files in a similar fashion.
+* Optionally, copy and update the rest of the `ansible/roles/*/development.yml.dist` files in a similar fashion.
 There are defaults that will take effect if you don't make any changes.
 * Copy `Vagrantfile.dist` to `Vagrantfile`.